pasinb/test-repo/readme.md

 # Terminology
-remote: A central server where all team members push and pull codes from.
+**remote**: A central server where all team members push and pull codes from.
 Github is an example of remote hosting service.
 When you cloned a repo, there will be one default remote named **origin**

-branch: A different versions of development.
+**branch**: A different versions of development.
 When a repo is created there will be one branch named **master**.
 We often have multiple branch like "master", "develop", "test-some-potentially-breaking-shits".
-Branch can be local (existing only on user's computer) or you set it the upstream to sync with a remote branch.
+Branch can be local (existing only on user's computer) or you set its upstream branch to sync with specific remote branch.

+**commit**: A version of the code.
+A commit is created after some changes to the code, it often have meaningful names like "Add x feature", "Delete unused file"

 # Commonly used commands